po1sigala/live/01-Class-Content/06-Server-Side-APIs-dev/02-Homework/README.md

 * Satisfies all of the above acceptance criteria plus the following:

-    * Uses the OpenWeather API to retrieve weather data
+    * Uses the OpenWeather API to retrieve weather data.

-    * Uses `localStorage` to store persistent data
+    * Uses `localStorage` to store persistent data.

 ### Deployment: 32%

-* Application deployed at live URL
+* Application deployed at live URL.

-* Application loads with no errors
+* Application loads with no errors.

-* Application GitHub URL submitted
+* Application GitHub URL submitted.

-* GitHub repository that contains application code
+* GitHub repository that contains application code.

 ### Application Quality: 15%

-* Application user experience is intuitive and easy to navigate
+* Application user experience is intuitive and easy to navigate.

-* Application user interface style is clean and polished
+* Application user interface style is clean and polished.

-* Application resembles the mock-up functionality provided in the homework instructions
+* Application resembles the mock-up functionality provided in the homework instructions.

 ### Repository Quality: 13%

-* Repository has a unique name
+* Repository has a unique name.

-* Repository follows best practices for file structure and naming conventions
+* Repository follows best practices for file structure and naming conventions.

 * Repository follows best practices for class/id naming conventions, indentation, quality comments, etc.

-* Repository contains multiple descriptive commit messages
+* Repository contains multiple descriptive commit messages.

-* Repository contains quality README file with description, screenshot, and link to deployed application
+* Repository contains quality readme file with description, screenshot, and link to deployed application.

 ## Review